OAISD/Core-Migrator/README.md

 # Core-Migrator
-Migrates EF Core DBContexts in a standalone console application
+Migrates EF Core DBContexts in a standalone console application, without the need to include the DotNet Core SDK in a cloud image.

 Currently only supports mssql database contexts